-The Landscape Industry Certified Technician is a national designation received through a hands-on testing program exclusively administered in Wisconsin by the Wisconsin Landscape Contractors Association (WLCA) in conjunction with the Professional Landcare Network (PLANET).
+The Landscape Industry Certified Technician is a national designation received through a hands-on testing program exclusively administered in Wisconsin by the Wisconsin Landscape Contractors Association (WLCA) in conjunction with the National Association of Landscape Professionals (NALP).
 Certification seeks to recognize proficiency in the landscape workforce, upgrade the status of the landscape professional, and provide the public with a means of identifying qualified landscape professionals.

 The Landscape Industry Certified Technician program is designed for employees in the industry who are involved in the technical application of skill and knowledge.
 Landscape Industry Certified Technician applicants must pass a written exam in addition to a hands-on, skills demonstration test performed at a test site that approximates real-life scenarios.
 The applicant selects a specialty area and is judged on work methods, adherence to best practices and safety ideals.
 Download the complete program brochure.